huggingface/blog/google-cloud-model-garden.md

 ![vertex-ai-model-garden](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/google-cloud-model-garden/vertex-ai-model-garden.png)

 Once you are in the Vertex Model Garden, you can select Vertex AI or GKE as your deployment environment.
 With Vertex AI you can deploy the model with 1-click on “Deploy”.
-For GKE you can follow instructions and manifest templates on how to deploy the model on a new or running Kubernetes Cluster.
+For GKE, you can follow instructions and manifest templates on how to deploy the model on a new or running Kubernetes Cluster.

 ## How it works - from Vertex Model Garden